apache/accumulo-testing/README.md

 ## Continuous Ingest & Query

 The Continuous Ingest test runs many ingest clients that continually create linked lists of data in Accumulo.
-During ingest, query applications can be run to continously walk and verify the the linked lists and put a query load on Accumulo.
+During ingest, query applications can be run to continuously walk and verify the linked lists and put a query load on Accumulo.
 At some point, the ingest clients are stopped and a MapReduce job is run to ensure that there are no holes in any linked list.